Corsica: Administration

 A local referendum held in 2003, aimed at abolishing the two départements to leave a territorial collectivity with extended powers, was voted down by a narrow margin.
 However, the issue of Corsican autonomy and greater powers for the Corsican Assembly continues to hold sway over Corsican politics.

 Economy

-The Gross domestic product (GDP) of the region was 9.6 billion euros in 2018, accounting for 0.4% of French economic output.
-GDP per capita adjusted for purchasing power was 25,400 euros or 84% of the EU27 average in the same year.
-The GDP per employee was 103% of the EU average.
+The gross domestic product (GDP) of the region was 10 billion euros in 2021.

-Tourism plays a big part in the Corsican economy.
-The island's climate, mountains, and coastlines make it popular among tourists.
-The island has not had the same level of intensive development as other parts of the Mediterranean and is thus mainly unspoiled.
-Tourism is particularly concentrated in the area around Porto-Vecchio and Bonifacio in the south of the island and Calvi in the northwest.

-In 1584 the Genoese governor ordered all farmers and landowners to plant four trees yearly; a chestnut, olive, fig, and mulberry tree.
+In 1584 the Republic of Genoa governor ordered all farmers and landowners to plant four trees yearly; a chestnut, olive, ficus, and mulberry tree.
 Many communities owe their origin and former richness to the ensuing chestnut woods.
 Chestnut bread keeps fresh for as long as two weeks.
-Corsica produces gourmet cheese, wine, sausages, and honey for sale in mainland France and for export.
-Corsican honey, of which there are six official varieties, is certified as to its origin (Appellation d'origine contrôlée) by the French National Institute of Origin and Quality (Institut National des Appellations d'Origine – INAO).

 Corsica's main exports are granite and marble, tannic acid, cork, cheese, wine, citrus fruit, olive oil and cigarettes.

+The Corsican mafia has a considerable influence on the local economy.